biemond/biemond-orawls/README.markdown

 ###wls_saf_imported_destination_object

-it needs wls_setting and when domain is not provided it will use the 'default', title must also contain the jms module name and imported_destination
+it needs wls_setting and when identifier is not provided it will use the 'default', title must also contain the jms module name and imported_destination

 or use puppet resource wls_saf_imported_destination_object